 For the link type filter, select Internal only since we are performing an internal link audit.
 Then click Start audit.

-AI Link Genius will audit your links and display a success message, as shown below.
+AI Link Genius will audit your links and display a success message once it is done.
 It will also include the details of the audit.
 You will now proceed to the next steps.

 You can click Close to close it.

-It is time to find internal links that are broken, redirect to other pages, or contain a nofollow tag.
-You will do this using the Links tab.
+It is time to find internal links that are broken, redirect to other pages, contain a nofollow tag, or are blocked by the robots.txt file.
+You will do this using the Links tab in AI Link Genius.

 To get started, click Links.